 Shipping disputes in England and Wales are heard in the Commercial Court or the Admiralty Court, depending on the precise nature of the claim.
-These are specialist courts experienced in dealing with shipping disputes and in which a number of highly experienced commercial and maritime judges sit.
-There are currently 13 judges attached to the two courts.7
+These are specialist courts experienced in dealing with shipping disputes, in which a number of highly experienced commercial and maritime judges sit.
+There are currently 13 judges attached to the two courts.

 Proceedings commenced in the Admiralty and Commercial courts are governed by the general procedural rules contained in the English Civil Procedure Rules (CPR).
-There is also, however, a specialist Admiralty and Commercial Court Guide,8 which sets out detailed information regarding the conduct of litigation in these courts.
+There is also, however, a specialist Admiralty and Commercial Court Guide, which sets out detailed information regarding the conduct of litigation in these courts.
 The CPR also contains specific rules and practice directions relating to admiralty claims (CPR 61 and Practice Direction 61) and claims commenced in the Commercial Court (CPR 58 and Practice Direction 58).

-Under English law, the following claims must be commenced in the Admiralty Court: salvage, collision, limitation and in rem proceedings for the arrest of a vessel.
+Under English law, the following claims must be commenced in the Admiralty Court: salvage, collision, limitation actions and in rem proceedings for the arrest of a vessel.
 Claims that fall within the jurisdiction of the Commercial Court include carriage of goods, import or export of goods, insurance and reinsurance disputes, and shipbuilding.
+Appeals are heard by the Court of Appeal and, ultimately, the Supreme Court.

-During the past year, several particularly significant shipping disputes have come before the English courts, including:
+During the past year, several particularly significant shipping disputes have come before the English Court of Appeal, including: